Government Spending Shocks, Consumption Dynamics, and Asset Prices

-Keywords: government spending shock, GMP returns, asset pricing model, factor model
+Keywords: government spending shock, DMP returns, consumption growth, two-state model, factor model

 JEL Classification: G12, E62, N42